bluem-development/bluem-woocommerce/readme.txt

 === Payments ===
 Connected to woocommerce as a payment gateway.
 Enable it as a module in Settings > bluem and as the gateway in WooCommerce > Settings > Payments

+From that moment onwards you can utilize the gateway during checkout.

 === Identity ===
+Currently available as shortcode:

 ==== Identity Shortcode ====
 Activated if iDIN  is activated as a module from the Settings > Bluem page.
 Shortcode: `[bluem_identificatieformulier]`

+== Frequently asked questions ==
+Coming soon

+== Releases ==

+=== 1.0: Initial public release as plug-in ===
+3rd of February 2021: After several months of BETA, we are now ready to deliver this plug-in to the public through the WordPress plug-in archive.

+== Support ==
+If you have any questions, please reach out to me via email at d.rijpkema@bluem.nl.
+I aim to respond to requests within 5 working days.